chronotics/chronotics.github.io/README.md

  - Quck preparation of data set for analysis
  - Filters and their combination to search data
 ## 3. High availability
- - BRIQUE Analytics is based on distributed system, so you can easily scale out your system.
+ - Chronotics is based on distributed system, so you can easily scale out your system.